Frequently Asked Questions

 November 1st – application will be considered for the Ron Brown Scholar Program AND forwarded to a select and limited number of additional scholarship providers.

-Since the postmark is what matters, there is no advantage in sending your application by overnight delivery service.
-If January 9th falls on a Saturday or Sunday, your application should be postmarked by the following Monday.
+If January 9th falls on a Saturday or Sunday, your application should be submitted by the following Monday.
+Applications may be submitted online, by clicking here.

-Application materials must be mailed in one packet.
-Transcripts and letters of recommendation should not be sent under separate cover.
-Incomplete, e-mailed or faxed applications will not be considered.
+Application materials must be mailed in one packet if not submitted online.
+If submitted online, requests for transcripts and recommendation letters are processed through the online application.
+If application is mailed, transcripts and letters of recommendation should not be sent under separate cover.
+They should be included with your application materials.
+Incomplete or faxed applications will not be considered.

-We ask for two letters of recommendation.
-At least one of these should be written by your high school guidance counselor, teacher or principal.
-The second letter may be submitted by anyone who knows you well and can attest to your character, leadership ability, commitment to community service, or academic achievement.
-This may include someone such as an employer, coach, or mentor.
+At least one letter of recommendation should be written by your high school guidance counselor / college counselor.
+The second letter may be submitted by anyone who knows you well and can attest to your character, leadership ability, commitment to community service and academic achievement.
+This may include someone such as an teacher, employer, coach or mentor.
 It cannot be your mother, father or guardian.

-Application materials should be mailed to the Ron Brown Scholar Program office.
+If you are not submitting your application online, application materials should be mailed to the Ron Brown Scholar Program Office.
 The address is: Ron Brown Scholar Program, 485 Hillsdale Drive, Suite 206, Charlottesville, VA 22901.

 No. We do not have cut-off scores.
-Competition for the scholarships is intense, however, and successful applicants have demonstrated a serious commitment to academics.
-This is reflected in their high grade point averages, rank in class, and test scores.
+Competition for the scholarships is intense, however, successful applicants have demonstrated a serious commitment to academics.
+This is reflected in their high grade point averages, rigorous academic course selections, and rank in class.

 We require two essays, each approximately 500 words.
 In the first essay, we ask that you answer a specific question.
 The second essay can be on any topic.
 If you haven’t written one for a college application, you may submit an essay that you wrote for one of your classes, or write a new essay.

-Keep in mind that the essays are an opportunity for you to tell us something about yourself that we can’t learn from your transcript, test scores, or other application materials.
+Keep in mind that the essays are an opportunity for you to tell us something about yourself that we can’t learn from your transcript, and other application materials.

 Yes.
 You must be a U.S. citizen or permanent resident in order to apply.